shinabarger/some-candles-digital-assistant/README.md

-# ten-candles-digital-assistant
+# some-candles-digital-assistant
-An assistant for running ten candles digitally and tracking and sharing actively with players / screensharing
+An assistant for running some candles digitally and tracking and sharing actively with players and if running digitally over a screenshare or other service.